static-frame/static-frame/doc/source/articles/upgrade.rst

 Name: (lepton, tau), dtype: float64

-If a column selection is required, the expected behavior can be restored by wrapping the hierarchical row selection within a ``pd.IndexSlice`` selector.
+If a column selection is required, the expected behavior can be restored by wrapping the hierarchical row selection within a ``pd.IndexSlice`` selection modifier.

 >>> df.loc[pd.IndexSlice['lepton', 'tau'], 'charge']
 -1.0

-This inconsistency in the meaning of the positional arguments given to ``loc`` is unnecessary and makes Pandas code harder to maintain: what is intended from the usage of ``loc`` cannot be known without knowing what labels might be found in that index.
+This inconsistency in the meaning of the positional arguments given to ``loc`` is unnecessary and makes Pandas code harder to maintain: what is intended from the usage of ``loc`` becomes ambiguous without a ``pd.IndexSlice``.

 StaticFrame's ``IndexHierarchy`` offers more consistent behavior.
 We will create an equivalent ``Frame`` and set an ``IndexHierarchy``.